gxxu0120/MENV_HRV_Dataset/README.md

 - **Applications**: physiological monitoring, cross-domain generalization

-# Availability
+# Data Availability

-Currently, the dataset is **under embargo** due to the double-blind review process of our accompanying paper.
- The dataset will be made **fully available in this repository once the paper is published**.
+To ensure strict ethical compliance and privacy protection, we are currently in the process of gradually securing release authorizations from participants and anonymizing the data.
+The dataset will be made publicly available in this repository once this process is complete.

-# Release Timeline

-- **Expected release**: After paper acceptance/publication
-- **Updates**: Please watch or star this repository for the latest updates
+Contact If you have an urgent need for the data for research purposes, please contact us via email at gxxu@mail.ustc.edu.cn to discuss potential early access.

 # License